chaunceyt/migration-to-kubernetes/README.md

 Re: Confirmation #2 "a process triggers the creation of a web environment..."

 I started working a commandline tool that creates many of the services listed above.
 Initial start of that can be found [here](webproject-ctl).
+I don't envision using this tool for production.
+The primary purpose of this particular effort it learning to use go for ops tools.

 Things missing